ice1000/website/dtt-dev/struct-1.typ

 #import "config.typ": *
-#import "/book.typ": book-page
-#show: thmrules.with(qed-symbol: $square$)
-#show: book-page.with(title: "Inside structures")
+#show: dtt.with(title: "Inside structures")

-#show math.equation: it => {
-  show "★": math.class.with("unary")
-  it
-}

 = Introduction

-The goal of this chapter is to defined strucures inside dependent type theories.
+The goal of this chapter is to defined some simple strucures inside dependent type theories.

 We assume readers to know some less formal terminologies, such as introduction rules, elimination rules, term formers, $β$-rules, $η$-laws, etc., which are common in type theory literature.

-= Structures inside type theories
+= Nullary connectives

 // Terminal object
 #definition("Unit")[
-We say a type theory has _unit type_ if it has the following constructions:
+We say a type theory has a _unit type_ if it has the following constructions:

 + $Γ ⊢ top$ the _formation rule_,
 + $Γ ⊢ ★ : top$ the _introduction rule_;

-such that the following rules are derivable:
+such that the following rules hold:

 + $Γ ⊢ top[σ] ≡ top$ the fact that unit is preserved by substitution action,
 + $ (Γ ⊢ a : top)/(Γ ⊢ a ≡ ★ : top)
   $
   The $η$-law.
-]
+] <def_unit>

 #lemma[The introduction of unit type is preserved by substitution:
 $ Γ ⊢ ★[σ] ≡ ★ : top $] <lem_subst_unit>